bg117/SysInfo/README.md

 +replaced PC icon for Windows 10 (Windows 8.1 and lower versions not affected)

-If you have discovered bugs, please post in issues.
+If you have discovered bugs, please post in Issues.

 ## SysInfo version 1.0.0.0b now released!